dhlab-basel/JDNConvertibleCalendarDateAdapter/projects/jdnconvertible-calendar-date-adapter/README.md

 Add `MatJDNConvertibleCalendarDateAdapterModule` to your application's module configuration.
 See <https://github.com/dhlab-basel/JDNConvertibleCalendarDateAdapter/blob/develop/src/app/app.module.ts> as an example.

 See also <https://material.angular.io/components/datepicker/overview#choosing-a-date-implementation-and-date-format-settings> for instructions how to integrate it with Angular Material 2.

+## Angular Version

+This module works with Angular 7 and Angular Material 7 (see `projects/jdnconvertible-calendar-date-adapter/package.json`).